frain-dev/convoy-website/content/blog/deploying-convoy-to-fly.md

 ### - Deploy Typesense

-Typesense is another dependency of Convoy; hence you need to set it up before deploying Convoy.
+To enhance the search experience on Convoy, we suggest making use of Typesense.
 You can either sign up for [Typesense Cloud](https://cloud.typesense.org/?_ga=2.205470544.1514660043.1683562022-2138331833.1683064090) or run your own Typesense instance.
 For the sake of this guide, we'll go for the latter; we would run the `typesense/typesense:0.24.0` image of typesense.
 Unlike the Postgres and Redis databases that you deployed earlier, you will need to create a configuration file named `fly.toml` in order to deploy Typesense.
 All fly.io apps are configured via a `fly.toml` file, except the fly Postgres and Redis by Upstash databases that are automatically provisioned via the Fly CLI.
 But this config file also gets automatically generated when you launch an application with the `flyctl launch` command, after which you can manually edit it to fit your configuration needs.

 To get started deploying Typesense, launch an app with the following command and respond with **No** when asked if you would like to set up a Postgres database, a Redis database, or if you would like to deploy now:

 ```
-fly launch --image typesense/typesense:0.24.0
+$ fly launch --image typesense/typesense:0.24.0
 ```
 Confirm that a fly.toml file has been created on the directory that you ran this command on.